-Martin Marietta Materials, Inc. (the "Company") is a leading supplier of aggregates products (crushed stone, sand, and gravel) used for the construction of infrastructure, nonresidential, and residential projects.
+Martin Marietta Materials, Inc. (the "Company") is a leading supplier of aggregates products (crushed stone, sand, and gravel) used for the construction of infrastructure, nonresidential and residential projects.
 Aggregates products are also used for railroad ballast and in agricultural, utility and environmental applications.
-The Company's Aggregates business consists primarily of mining, processing, and selling granite, limestone, sand and gravel.
-The Aggregates business also includes aggregates-related downstream product lines (including its heavy building materials such as asphalt products, ready mixed concrete, and road paving construction services).
-The Company is also a leading supplier of cement, ready mixed concrete, and asphalt and paving services in some regions where being able to supply a full range of products is important for customer service.
-The Company's Cement business produces Portland and specialty cements.
+The Company's Building Materials business consists primarily of mining, processing, and selling granite, limestone, sand and gravel, collectively referred to as "aggregates".
+The Building Materials business also includes cement, ready mixed concrete, asphalt products and paving construction services.
+The Company is a leading supplier of cement, ready mixed concrete and asphalt and paving services in some regions where being able to supply a full range of products is important for customer service.
+The Company's cement product line produces Portland and specialty cements.
 The Company also has a Magnesia Specialties business that manufactures and markets magnesia-based chemical products used in industrial, agricultural, and environmental applications, and dolomitic lime sold primarily to customers in the steel industry.

 The Company was formed in 1993 as a North Carolina corporation to serve as successor to the operations of the materials group of the organization that is now Lockheed Martin Corporation.
-An initial public offering of a portion of the Company's Common Stock was completed in 1994, followed by a tax-free exchange transaction in 1996 that resulted in 100% of the Company's Common Stock being publicly traded.
+An initial public offering of a portion of the Company's Common Stock was completed in 1994, followed by a tax-free exchange transaction in 1996 that resulted in 100% of the Company's Common Stock being publicly traded

 The Company completed over 85 smaller acquisitions from the time of its initial public offering until the present, which allowed the Company to enhance and expand its presence in the aggregates marketplace.
-This included an exchange of certain assets in 2011 with Lafarge North America Inc. ("Lafarge"), pursuant to which it received aggregates quarry sites, ready mixed concrete and asphalt plants, and a road paving business in and around the metropolitan Denver, Colorado, and the I-25 corridor, in exchange for which Lafarge received properties consisting of quarries, an asphalt plant and distribution yards operated by the Company along the Mississippi River (called the Company's "River District Operations") and a cash payment.
+This included an exchange of certain assets in 2011 with Lafarge North America Inc. ("Lafarge"), pursuant to which it received aggregates quarry sites, ready mixed concrete and asphalt plants, and a paving business in and around the metropolitan Denver, Colorado, and the I-25 corridor, in exchange for which Lafarge received properties consisting of quarries, an asphalt plant and distribution yards operated by the Company along the Mississippi River (called the Company's "River District Operations") and a cash payment.
 The Company uses its ability to distribute materials over long distances by rail and water to further expand its operations.